Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Multi-CLP Design

 \subsection{Modeling CLP Cost and Performance}

-To find the optimal Multi-CLP design, we first construct a model of the CLP costs (DSPs, BRAMs, memory bandwidth) and speed (cycles), given the CLP parameters and the layers it must compute.
-A CLP is parameterized by its size $(T_n,T_m)$ and the tiling parameters $(T_r,T_c)$ of each of its layers (see Table~\ref{tab:config} in Section~\ref{sec:evaluation} for an example).
-The model also uses the dimensions of the convolutional layers: $M, N, R, C, K$ and $S$ (see Section~\ref{sec:background}).
+To find an efficient Multi-CLP design for a CNN, we first construct a model of the CLP costs (DSP slices, BRAMs, memory bandwidth) and speed (cycles).
+A CLP is parameterized by its size $(T_n,T_m)$ and the tiling parameters $(T_r,T_c)$ of each of its layers.
+The model also uses the dimensions of the convolutional layers: $M, N, R, C, K$, and $S$ (Section~\ref{sec:background}).
 From these parameters, one can derive the resource use and performance of a CLP.
-Because our CLP is based on~\cite{zhang2015optimizing}, variations of many of the formulas used in our models below appear there, but with meaningful differences.
+Because our CLP is based on~\cite{zhang2015optimizing}, a number of the formulas used in our models appear similar, but include several notable differences.

-\mypar{Performance Model} Assuming a fixed frequency, the performance of a CLP is dictated by the number of cycles needed to compute each of its layers.
-Because arithmetic units may be underutilized, the cycle count can not be calculated by dividing the amount of work with the number of arithmetic units.
+\mypar{Performance Model} Assuming a fixed frequency target, the performance of a CLP is dictated by the number of cycles needed to compute each of its layers.
+Because arithmetic units may be underutilized, the cycle count cannot be calculated by dividing the amount of work by the number of arithmetic units in the design.
 Instead, an exact counting of loop iterations based on Listing~\ref{list:tiled-loop} is needed.
-In Listing~\ref{list:tiled-loop}, the innermost two loops are unrolled, thus they do not contribute to loop iterations.
-Along the $R$ dimension, the outer loop (looping over tiles) and inner loop (looping over elements in a tile) combined have $R$ iterations.
-Similarly, there are $C$ iterations along that dimension.
-The remaining four loops have $\ceilfrac{M}{T_m}$, $\ceilfrac{N}{T_n}$, $K$ and $K$ iterations, respectively.
-Together, the cycles needed to compute one layer is
+In Listing~\ref{list:tiled-loop}, the inner-most two loops are unrolled, thus they do not contribute to the iteration count.
+Along the $R$ dimension, the combination of the outer loop (looping over tiles) and the inner loop (looping over elements in a tile) run for $R$ iterations.
+Similarly, there are $C$ iterations along the $C$ dimension.
+The remaining four loops have $\ceilfrac{M}{T_m}$, $\ceilfrac{N}{T_n}$, $K$, and $K$ iterations, respectively.
+Together, the cycle count needed to compute one layer is

-\mypar{Modeling Bandwidth Usage} We are primarily interested in the peak bandwidth use of a CLP, to estimate how much bandwidth is needed to avoid computation being blocked by data transfer.
-If a CLP needs to compute multiple layers, the peak bandwidth use is decided by its most bandwidth-intensive layer.
-For the computation of a single layer, double-buffering allows complete overlap of computation with data transfer, thus the difference between peak bandwidth and average bandwidth is negligible, and can be computed as the amount of data transferred during the computation of the layer divided by time needed to compute that layer.
-The amount of data transferred can be calculated by tracking buffer refills and write-outs.